stackfeed/terraform-aws-arn/README.md

-# Terraform aws ARN generation module
+# Terraform AWS ARNs generation module

-This module is intended to be a helper for generation ARNs, it's especially handy to use during principal specification in policies.
+This module is intended to be a helper for ARN identifiers generation.
+It's especially handy for generating a list of ARNs when specifying principals in a Policy.

-**Note**: currently this module module only generates iam ARNs.
+**Note**: currently this module module is used to generate IAM ARNs.

 ## Variables